 The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively, and the DSL will contact the parent in the event of a concern, suspicion, or disclosure.
-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, the DSL will explain as to why that decision was taken
+This must be handled sensitively, and the DSL will contact the parent in the event of a concern, suspicion or disclosure.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from the IFD team.